kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 <br>

 ## Last changes and notes:<br>

+### Aug23 2026
+- Converting the code to use Earle Philhower library instead of the MBED.<br>
+  It will be better for possible use of RP2350 on future.<br>
+  Please make a backup of your actual code before using and testing this code.
+It is hard to test everything, and change to E. philhower is a big change.<br>
+- Correcting the ADC sample rate.
+It was 15,841.58Hz and should be 16kHz.
+- It shows the number of memories read from EEPROM on the title screen.
+Just a number on the right of the version.

 ### Feb16 2026
 - Correcting reading the memories after power on.
 It was reading during Pro Mini setup (switching relays) and it got no data from eeprom.
 Now it is ok.<br>